msu8/hive/docs/developing.md

 The launch.json will govern which aspect to debug, e.g. the controller or the operator.
 Pressing F5 starts the debug process.

-Example of launch.json for debugging the controller *(absolute paths are required, fill in your username)*
+Example of launch.json for debugging the controller:

 *Note: Metrics are a necessary part of the controller, however, for development purposes they are not needed and we can go around it creating an empty ({}) metrics.json file.
-The .json file is created automatically when running make -f Makefile.environment run-controller*
+The .json file is created automatically when running make -f Makefile.environment run-controller, exported here as METRICS_CONFIG_FILE*

 ```bash
 {